BuildBorderless/button-board/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the app to GitHub Pages.
+Use this command only if you need to manually deploy to GitHub Pages.
+The app is automatically deployed after pushing to the `main` branch.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**